oVirt/ovirt-engine-metrics/README.md

 ====================
 [![Copr build status](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/package/ovirt-engine-metrics/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/package/ovirt-engine-metrics/)

+Welcome to the oVirt Engine Metrics source repository.
+This repository is hosted on [GitHub:ovirt-engine-metrics](https://github.com/oVirt/ovirt-engine-metrics).

 The `oVirt.metrics` role enables you to deploy and configure rsyslog/fluentd and collectd on the engine and hypervisors to send metrics and logs to a remote Elasticsearch and manage the services.